Student captures spectacular image of Rocket Lab's moon shot - NZ Herald

 The Capstone mission will set several firsts.

 It's the first lunar mission launched from NZ soil, and the Electron is the smallest rocket ever used for a moon mission.
-It's also the cheapest, by some margin. - which cost Nasa a budget $14 million, chump change in the context of the US$93 billion Artemis programme overall.
+It's also the cheapest moon mission, by some margin.
+Nasa is paying Rocket Lab $14 million for Capstone - chump change in the context of the US$93 billion Artemis programme overall.

 The mission also marks an increasingly close relationship between Rocket Lab and Nasa.